2026-06-07 Solemnity of Corpus Christi

 Psalm 147

-Psalm 147, one of the five concluding Psalms, is classified as a Community Hymn — a hymn of the people that celebrates God’s sovereign reign over the community of faith and over all creation.
+Psalm 147, one of the five concluding Psalms of the 150 psalm psalter and is classified as a Community Hymn — a hymn of the people that celebrates God’s sovereign reign over the community of faith and over all creation.
 Psalm 147 anticipates the ultimate expression of incarnation in Jesus by linking God’s rule over the natural realm with God’s salvation for Jerusalem.

 1 Corinthians 1:10-18